Ano Liosia: Demographics

+During the late 20th century, the population of Ano Liosia was 30,000.
+In Ano Liosia, some Roma were permanently established residents, while substantial numbers of tent-dwelling Roma nomads living on the periphery of the municipality settled at a so-called campsite in 1982.
+The locality lacked essential infrastructure and rapidly transformed into a ghetto with difficult living conditions.
+In fieldwork done by sociologist Anna Lydaki, 2,000 inhabitants were Romani people, while the community themselves estimated their numbers at 5,000.
+The Romani people in Ano Liosia were mainly nomadic.
+Tense relations exist between the Romani and non-Romani populations in Ano Liosia, where the local community remains segregated from the wider society.
+In the early 21st century, the Roma population of Ano Liosia numbered 3,000.

 Crime

 Ano Liosia is considered one of the most dangerous ghettos of Greece and along with its neighbouring cities Acharnes and Zefyri hold the highest crime rates of the whole country.
 Many drug addicts from various districts of Attica arrive to Ano Liosia as it is a convenient region to find their dose owing to the many dealers and the low to absent police patrols.

 Sports

 The 11th International Chess Tournament took place in Ano Liosia in 2001.
 The following sports teams are based in Ano Liosia: